Virginia-iGEM/igem-wikibrick/README.md

 A user-friendly tool that makes developing wikis and webpages for the iGEM wiki behave as much like normal web development as possible.
 Automates building, image, HTML, CSS, Javascript and Package uploads.

-**Public Service Announcement: Because of iGEM's adpotion of HTTPS and simultaneous non-adoption of TLS v1.2+, this tool will only work with Node.js >= 11.4.0, or significantly older versions of Node.
-Please ensure that your Node is up to date, and that your project contains the gulp.json file within this repository's root directoy that whitelists TLS v1.0 compatibility.**
+**Public Service Announcement: Because of iGEM's adpotion of HTTPS and simultaneous non-adoption of TLS v1.2+, this tool will only work with Node.js >= 11.4.0.
+Due to the tool's age, we also strongly recommend the use of Node.js v12.18.0 specifically, the current LTS version.**

+**Please see known issues if you encounter any errors to the tune of `write EPROTO 140069834409856:error:1425F102:SSL routines:ssl_choose_client_version:unsupported protocol`.
+This has been resolved.**

+Please also contact your iGEM representative and inform them that their organization's continued use of TLSv1.0 is a major security vulnerability for a public-facing website containing sensitive genetic information.

 If you encounter an error, problem or issue, please report it via our [issue tracker](https://github.com/Virginia-iGEM/igem-wikibrick/issues).
 If you would like to contribute, feel free to fork and submit a pull request.
 See [contributing](#8-contributing) for more information.